typegoose/typegoose/docs/guides/advanced/non-nested-discriminators.md

 await CatModel.create({ patientNumber: 0, nameTag: "Catty-1" });
 await DogModel.create({ patientNumber: 1, cageNumber: 1 });

-// for this example its an "findOne" to lower the example code const found = await ParrotModel.findOne({}).exec();
+// for this example its a "findOne" to lower the example code const found = await ParrotModel.findOne({}).exec();

-// this will find should log one of the 2 created above console.log("found", found);
+// this will "find" should log one of the 2 created above console.log("found", found);
 ```